backstage/backstage/plugins/analytics-module-ga4/README.md

    context names will be prefixed by `c_`.
 4. `allowedAttributes` config accepts array of string, where each entry is an attribute that will be sent in the event. attribute names will be prefixed by `a_`.
+5. `allowedContexts` and `allowedAttributes` are optional, if not provided, no additional context and attributes will be sent.
+6. if `allowedContexts` or `allowedAttributes` is set to '\*', all context and attributes will be sent.

 ```yaml
 app: